Doctors Note Logo

 Diarrhea with blood—could this be IBD hiding in plain sight?

-Bloody diarrhea can be caused by short-term infections, but it can also signal inflammatory bowel disease like ulcerative colitis or Crohn’s; if symptoms last more than two weeks, recur with blood, or come with weight loss or fatigue, seek medical evaluation.
-Diagnosis may include stool tests, blood work and colonoscopy, and urgent care is needed for high fever, severe abdominal pain, dehydration, or heavy bleeding.
-There are several factors to consider; see below for key differences from infections, other causes to rule out, red-flag symptoms, and the testing and treatment options to discuss with your doctor.
+Diagnosis typically involves stool tests, blood work, and colonoscopy.
+Urgent care is essential for high fever, severe abdominal pain, dehydration, or heavy bleeding.
+Below, you'll find key differences between IBD and infections, other causes to rule out, red-flag symptoms, and testing and treatment options to discuss with your doctor.

 answer background